scottgriv/Dark-Castle-BBEdit/INSTALL.md

 ### Install using Git

-If you are a git user, you1 can install the theme and keep it up to date by cloning the repo:
+If you are a git user, you can install the theme and keep it up to date by cloning the repo:

 ```bash
 git clone https://github.com/scottgriv/Dark-Castle-BBEdit.git